 Healing in the Qi Field

-In June of 1997, I traveled to China to experience first-hand the remarkable healing results reported at the Zhineng Recovery Centre in Bedaihe (4 hours from Beijing), the world’s largest medicineless hospital (1).
-The centre had conducted a study of 7,935 cases, using modern diagnostic tests before and after the 24-day sessions to verify the healing results of Qigong.
-The results were impressive: a 95% overall effective healing rate in treating over 180 diseases, all without medicines or special diets, just with plenty of exercise, love and Qi.
-From that total, 15% included miraculous cures with the total remission of “incurable” or terminal diseases (2).
+In June of 1997, I traveled to China to experience first-hand the remarkable healing results reported at the Zhineng Recovery Centre in Bedaihe (4 hours from Beijing), the world’s largest medicineless hospital.* The centre had conducted a study of 7,935 cases, using modern diagnostic tests before and after the 24-day sessions to verify the healing results of Qigong.
+The results were impressive: a 95% overall effective healing rate in treating over 180 diseases- all without medicines or special diets- just plenty of exercise, love and Qi.
+From that total, 15% included miraculous cures with the total remission of “incurable” or terminal diseases.

-I first learned the main form from a video by Luke Chan and was excited to get healing results within ten days.
-I knew I had found the style of Qigong I wanted to teach.
-After taking his weekend workshop, I decided to visit China that summer to do a teacher training.
+I first learned the 20-minute foundation form from a video by Luke Chan, then attended his weekend workshop.
+When I got healing results within just 10 days of practice, I knew I had found the style of Qigong I wanted to teach.
+That summer, I decided to go to China to get my teaching certificate.
 But my interest was not only professional: I also was looking for a personal miracle to cure myself of a partial hearing loss in my left ear.
 Since 1994 when I was in acupuncture school, I began to have periods of “stuffiness” in my ear, with a loss of hearing, until my ear “popped,” similar to what happens to you when you are in a plane that changes altitude.
 There was no visible trauma to my ear, so the cause was unknown.
 Three and a half years later, the condition became permanent, with a 50% hearing loss that was not helped by acupuncture or Chinese herbs.
 I was desperate to find a solution.
 So I resolved to use my own body to test the effectiveness of Wisdom Qigong.

-Two days before the end of my 24-day session, there was a very special event; the World Wide Full Moon Meditation, personally led by Dr. Pang Ming.
-This 9pm practice was synchronized with every time zone in the world so that 10 million Wisdom Qigong practitioners could form a world-wide healing Qi field.
-When everyone gathered on the open field, I was surprised to discover that there were over 1200 people at the training centre.
-We practiced the foundation form, Lift Qi Up, Pour Qi Down, not for the usual 30 minutes, but for nearly 2 hours.
-I had high hopes that, on this auspicious night.
-I would have a spontaneous remission of my deafness.
-But after the practice was over, I had to return to my room accepting that my very best efforts and determination had not produced the desired result.
+Two days before the end of my 24-day session, there was a very special event: the Worldwide Full Moon Meditation, personally led by Dr. Pang Ming, the founder of Zhineng Qigong.
+This 9.00 pm practice was synchronized with every time zone in the world, so that the 10 million Wisdom Qigong practitioners formed a worldwide healing Qi field.
+When everyone gathered on the open field, I was surprised that there were over 1000 students at the training centre.
+We practiced the form, Lift Qi Up, Pour Qi Down, not for the usual 30 minutes, but for nearly 2 hours.
+I had the highest hopes that, on this most auspicious night, I would be one of the lucky ones to experience a spontaneous remission of my disease, as many others had related in their healing stories.
+But nothing happened, so I returned to my room, accepting that my very best efforts and determination had not produced the desired result.

-The next morning I awoke to a healing crisis.
-My nose was completely stuffed and my tongue covered with a thick white coat.
+The next morning I awoke to a healing crisis: my nose was stuffed and my tongue covered with a thick white coat.
 While repeatedly blowing my nose, my ear suddenly “popped” and my hearing was instantly and completely restored to normal!
-I was overjoyed at my good fortune, and especially grateful that I could now go home as a success story, personally testifying that a “miracle of natural healing” is possible through Qigong.
+I was overjoyed at my good fortune, and especially grateful that now I could now go home as a "success story," personally testifying that I had experienced “miracle of natural healing” through Qigong!

 THE WISDOM QIGONG SYSTEM

-Wisdom Qigong is an eclectic system of medical Qigong developed in the 1970’s by Dr. Pang Ming, Chinese and Western medicine doctor and Qigong Grandmaster.
-Having studied with many masters, he incorporated elements from Qigong and different martial arts styles with the goal of creating a system of easy-to-learn forms that are highly effective and safe to practise without the direct supervision of a master.
+Wisdom (Zhineng) Qigong is an eclectic system of medical Qigong developed in the 1970’s by Dr. Pang Ming, Chinese and Western medicine doctor and Qigong Grandmaster.
+Having studied with many masters, he incorporated elements from Qigong and different martial arts styles with the goal of creating a system of easy-to-learn forms that are both highly effective and safe to practice without the direct supervision of a master.

 Belief in Qi as a Cure for All Ailments